archivematica/archivematica-architectural-decisions/0011-remove-default-characterization.md

   appears to be the closest equivalent to characterization and most of the tools listed are best suited to specific file types.
 As per the point above, the intention should be that Archivematica users are more easily able to install and use these tools into the FPR should they so choose.
+This includes choosing an alternate default characterization tool on a per-institution basis, which is possible by altering the Default Characterization Rule in the FPR.

 ## Considered options